makuachteny/Higher_level_programming/python-everything_is_object/README.md

-File 0-answer.txt writes a the name of the function in the file, without ()
+File 1-answer.txt writes  the name of the function in the file, without ()